 Methods: Poloxamer 407 and Glycerol monooleate (Monoelin, MO) used and the formulation were characterized as a sustained release drug delivery system for Methotrexate.
 Different ratios of Monolein, Poloxamer 407 and water were used to develop the different cubosomes using homogenization and emulsification method.
 Characterization of formulations for morphology was performed and also particle size distribution by Transmission Electron Microscopy (TEM).

 Results: Formulation showed the internal cubic structures of the vesicles.
-The particle size of the formulation was found to be ranging from 53.21 to 185.32nm, zeta potential of the formulations varied from-18.20-36.10mV.
+The particle size of the formulations was found to be ranging from 53.21 to 185.32 nm, zeta potential of the formulations varied from-18.20-36.10 mV.
 The cubosomal formulation exhibited good entrapment efficiency along with high drug loading.
 Compatibility with the excipients was also established.
-An in-vitro release study was done using Franz Diffusion cell indicated sustained release of the formulation at a rate of 1.25 %/h.
+An in vitro release study was done using Franz Diffusion cell indicated sustained release of the formulation at a rate of 1.25 %/h.
 Cubosomes proved to be reliable system for sustained transdermal drug delivery system.

 6. Firestein GS.
 Etiology and pathogenesis of rheumatoid arthritis.
 Kelley?s Textbook of rheumatology.
 7th ed.
 Philadelphia: WB Saunders; 2005. p.
 996-1042.

 7. Rothschild BM, Rothschild C, Helbling M. Unified theory of the origins of erosive arthritis: conditioning as a protective/directing mechanism.
 J Rheumatol 2003;30:2095–102.